phalcon/documentation/docs/db-models.md

     array $options
 ): void
 ```
-Enables / disables options in the ORM such as events, column renaming etc.
+Enables/disables options in the ORM such as events, column renaming, etc.

 ```php
 final public function setWriteConnectionService(